nuryonosw/fastsam_ros/README.md

 $ docker compose build
 $ docker compose up
 ```
+## Don't forget about the weights folder inside the fastsam_ros package
 ## Running inside a namespace

 You can use `docker compose run` to set the `ROS_NAMESPACE` environment variable: